2. Dual Nature of the Empire

 10) Or this possibility?
 Will all three power blocs – Russia, China, and the European Union – join forces to rule the world of the near future?
 Russia and China are already in the process of joining forces, and this seems to reflect the picture in Revelation 13 of two powerful Beasts (superpowers) who will dominate the world of the near future.
 And possibly, the EU, or some EU nations, will also join in, but that may not happen until America has been defeated militarily.

 At any rate we know that the final empire will be an alliance of superpowers – a peculiar and different arrangement to how it was in ages past.
+(See See Footnote 5 news article about the coming new world order.)
 The Beast from the earth takes on the role of economic superpower, supporting and promoting the other Beast from the sea, who takes on the role of military demagogue.
 And because they operate in different arenas, this will make it easier for them to cooperate as they join forces to forge the final empire of this present Age.

 This study will continue then on the assumption that this historical reality will indeed come to pass – an alliance of Russia, China, and possibly the European Union.
 If that assumption turns out to be misguided in any way, then, hopefully, this author will be flexible enough, by God’s grace, to make whatever changes in interpretation are needed.